Rybo713/UX330UA-macOS/README.md

-# WIP (Jan 26, 2018)
+# WIP (Oct 21, 2018)
 # macOS for Asus Zenbook UX330UA
-This project is to give the UX330UA an almost complete and functional build of macOS <S>10.13 High Sierra</S> 10.12 Sierra
+This project is to give the UX330UA an almost complete and functional build of macOS 10.14 Mojave

 ## My Specs
 Model: UX330UAK